byzyworks/tridymake-mscs-edition/README.md

 In console mode, the user is provided with an interactive terminal in which Tridy statements can be entered continually with immediate feedback.

-Notably, console mode by default enables multi-line input with the mechanism of carry, whereby statements can be split across multiple lines such that TridyDB will retain previously-entered code and "carry" it until input is received that completes the statement.
+Notably, console mode by default enables multi-line input with the mechanism of carry, whereby statements can be split across multiple lines such that Tridymake will retain previously-entered code and "carry" it until input is received that completes the statement.

 Console mode also features a couple of other things normally taken for granted in interactive terminal applications.
 The keypress Ctrl + C, for instance, is caught by the program, and can be used as a way to cancel the current input and start over on a new line.
 Console mode also keeps track of history, allowing the user to use the up and down arrows to scroll through their previous inputs.
 All of this is to give it a better user experience.